Front view of the Student Center.

-Predominantly Black Institutions (PBI) Grants
+Predominantly Black Institutions (PBI) Grant Programs

 Bloomfield College has received more than $11.5 million in funding from the U.S. Department of Education’s Predominantly Black Institutions (PBI) Program over the past thirteen years since being designated as a PBI in 2008.
 The College is one of only two designated PBIs in New Jersey and is the only College that has been awarded a PBI Grant in New Jersey within the past five years.
 Bloomfield College is also designated as a Hispanic Serving Institution (HSI) and a Minority-Serving Institution (MSI).